bdittmer-godaddy/if/README.md

 A Christmas Book is in the Family Room.
 The description is "T'Was the Nightmare Before Christmas.".
 The reading-material of the Christmas Book is "T'Was the Nightmare Before Christmas.[line break]And all through the house.[line break]Not a creature was stiffing.[line break]Not even a mouse."
 The Christmas Book can be xread or unread.
 The Christmas Book is unread.
 After reading the Christmas Book:
 	now the Christmas Book is xread;
 	say "Well it wasn't a Steven King classic like Dark Tower, but what'cha gunna do, gotta do the Christmas thing.";
 	rule succeeds.

 A Chair is a enterable supporter in the Family Room.
-A Family Room Fireplace is a supporter in the Family Room.
+[A Family Room Fireplace is a supporter in the Family Room.
 The description is "There is a fake fireplace here decorated with stockings and the usual garb."
 A Christmas Stocking is a open container.
 The description is "The stocking is empty, you already got all the goodies."
-The Christmas Stocking is on the Family Room Fireplace.
+The Christmas Stocking is on the Family Room Fireplace.]
+A Family Room Fireplace is a scenery in the Family Room.
+The description is "There is a fake fireplace here decorated with stockings and the usual garb."
 A Nativity Scene is a scenery in the Family Room.
 The description is "There is a Nativity Scene here showing us the true reason for Christmas!".

 A Piano is a musical instrument in the Family Room.